 The student organizations at the Raymond A. Mason School of Business connect students from a diverse array of majors to the resources of the Business School, helping them explore careers, gain valuable academic insight, and connect with like-minded peers.
-These clubs have been keeping busy this year.

 Wayne F. Gibbs Accounting Society